GusTheProgrammer/chrona/README.md

 Make sure to replace `user`, `password`, and `db_name` with your own Postgres credentials, and `smtp.host.com`, `user@host.com`, and `password` with your own SMTP credentials.

-# Nano ID for postgres

-Creating a blank migration for Custom function to the PostgreSQL instance using:
+## DB Setup

+This step involves creating a custom function in your PostgreSQL instance.
+This can be done manually or by using a bash script.

+### Automated Process

+You can use a bash script to automate the migration creation, function addition, and migration execution.
+Execute the script `./prisma_migrate.sh`.

+### Manual Process

+1. Create a blank migration:

 ```bash
 npx prisma migrate dev --create-only
 ```

 You can name this migration 'nanoid'.
-Open the file created by the migration and paste the nanoid function (AT THE TOP OF THE MIGRATION FILE)
+Then, open the file created by the migration.

+2. Paste the Nano ID function at the top of the migration file:

 ```bash
 CREATE EXTENSION IF NOT EXISTS pgcrypto;